UoB-HPC/SimEng/docs/sphinx/user/configuring_simeng.rst

 The current options include:

+Type
+    The type of branch predictor that is used, the options are ``Generic``, and ``Perceptron``.
+Both types of predictor use a branch target buffer with each entry containing a direction prediction mechanism and a target address.
+The direction predictor used in ``Generic`` is a saturating counter, and in ``Perceptron`` it is a perceptron.

 BTB-Tag-Bits
     The number of bits used to denote an entry in the Branch Target Buffer (BTB).
 For example, a ``bits`` value of 12 could denote 4096 entries with the calculation 1 << ``bits``.

 Saturating-Count-Bits
+    Only needed for a ``Generic`` predictor.
 The number of bits used in the saturating counter value.

 Global-History-Length
     The number of bits used to record the global history of branch directions.
 Each bit represents one branch direction.